ericala9/the-drawer/README.md

 - Code snippets and templates
 - Random curiosities or side thoughts
-- Experiments that may grow into something bigger There will be times when **the-drawer** will be overflowing, and other times when it’ll be almost bare.
+- Experiments that may grow into something bigger

+There will be times when this drawer will be overflowing, and other times when it’ll be almost bare.
 It all depends on my mood and whether its assortment of contents has found their homes.

 ---

 ### 🌿 About this space
 This is where I store the small, *unfinished*, and *unexpected*.
-A quiet corner where ideas rest before finding their home, and, sometimes, they just stay here, because they like it. 🍃
+A quiet corner where ideas rest before finding their home, and, sometimes, they just stay here, because they like it.

 ---